lowRISC/opentitan/doc/security/specs/secure_boot/index.md

         1. The boot information structure contains information about the boot process, such as which `ROM_EXT` and silicon owner boot slot was used.
-    7. Load PMP region #1: Read, Execute, Locked, covering the executable region of the Silicon Owner code as described in the Silicon Owner code manifest.
+    7. Configure a PMP entry with read and execute (RX) permissions covering the executable region of the Silicon Owner code as described in the Silicon Owner code manifest.
     8. Transfer execution to the entry point of the Silicon Owner code.
 4. Execution enters Silicon Owner code.
     1. Silicon Owner code execution is beyond the scope of this document.